-We are in time of great change regarding the use and management of local marine resources with many emerging opportunities to empower our local community to deliver sustainable development, protect the marine environment and realise significant economic opportunities.
+We are in a time of great change regarding the use and management of local marine resources.
+There are many emerging opportunities to empower our local communities to deliver sustainable development, protect the marine environment and realise significant economic opportunities.

-Marine planning improves our understanding of the distribution of human activities and natural assets, balancing priorities and allocating space to achieve environmental, economic and social objectives.
+Marine planning improves our understanding of the distribution of human activities and natural assets, balancing priorities, and where appropriate allocating space, to achieve environmental, economic and social objectives.
 The introduction of marine planning enables a shift from the management of individual marine sectors to a more integrated approach that considers how human activities interact and effect our marine environment.

 The Council delivers a range of marine planning and management initiatives.
 To find out more please access the 'More pages in this section' menu.